8 Pregnancy Myths You Shouldn't Believe In

 Myths About Pregnancy

-    Eating saffron during pregnancy makes your baby fair skinned
+Myth 1: Eating saffron during pregnancy makes your baby fair-skinned

-    Myth: This is not true at all, as no food, not even consuming saffron during pregnancy, can have any effect on the baby's skin.
-Baby's skin tone is determined by genetics
+This is not true at all, as no food, not even consuming saffron during pregnancy, can have any effect on the baby's skin.
+A baby's skin tone is determined by genetics

 As far as ghee is concerned, if you enjoy it, you can continue enjoying it but there is no medical reason behind feeling pressurized into having it or downing it with milk.
 In fact, if you are scheduled for a C-section, it is best advised to refrain from excess as the fat layer can slow down the healing process of the stitches inside the tummy

 Myth 5: Having intercourse may cause miscarriage-

 Since your baby is protected by the amniotic sac and strong muscles of the uterus, there are hardly any chances of a miscarriage due to intercourse.
 However, in certain complications, such as a low placenta, your gynecologist may advise you to refrain from having sex during pregnancy.
 Also, she may advise you on using lubricants or protecting yourself from infections.
 Consult your gynecologist as she is aware of your medical condition